 - Contact Executive Director, Ian Cooke, firstname.lastname@example.org (781) 575-0354 x305

 The Neponset Stormwater Partnership began in 2014 through a Community Innovation Challenge Grant (CIC), which was developed by the Patrick Administration in 2012.
-The program was meant to encourage and incentivize regionalization based upon the belief that the most crucial and visible interactions between government and citizens occur locally.
+On July 1, 2018, the Environmental Protection Agency finalized a tough new stormwater permit for local municipalities.

 In addition to conducting its own stormwater technical assistance and public outreach projects, the Neponset Stormwater Partnership is a participant in the MA Statewide Municipal Stormwater Partnership.
 The statewide partnership brings together groups of communities from across the Commonwealth to share resources, and best practices.